sipa/purify/README.md

 # Purify: A provably-secure PRF with low multiplicative complexity

+A [pseudorandom function](https://en.wikipedia.org/wiki/Pseudorandom_function_family) is a function that takes as input a key and a message, and to anyone who does not know the key, the function is indistinguishable from random.

+For certain applications a PRF is needed that can cheaply be verified in an arithmetic circuit.
+One example is when a zero-knowledge proof for the correct evaluation of the function is wanted.
+In such circuits, cost is typically dominated by the number of multiplications in the circuit.
+This leads to an unusual cost metric for various algorithms.
+As a result, schemes that are optimized for execution on real hardware are often far from optimal inside proofs.

-Purify is a [pseudorandom function](https://en.wikipedia.org/wiki/Pseudorandom_function_family) (PRF) onto the integers modulo a prime *P*.
-It does rely on another hash function under the hood, but one that is only applied to the message.
+Purify is a PRF onto the inputs modulo an *L*-bit prime *P* that is optimized for low multiplicative complexity.
+It has the following properties:
-When that hash function is modeled as a random oracle, Purify is provably indistuishable from random assuming the Elliptic Curve Decision Diffie-Hellman (ECDDH) problem is hard for its chosen parameters.
+* Purify is **provably** indistinguishable from random at a security level of approximately *L/2* bits, assuming elliptic curves with certain properties over *GF(P)* can be found.

-Furthermore, for any fixed message, Purify can be implemented as an arithmetic circuit that uses less than *16L/3* multiplication gates, where *L = &lceil;log<sub>2</sub>(P)&rceil;*.
+* For a given message, an arithmetic circuit over *GF(P)* can verify a Purify evaluation using less than *16L/3* multiplication gates.

-Lastly, the keys used in Purify have a corresponding public key, and Purify remains indistinguishable from random to an attacker who knows the public key.
-This means it can function as a VRF, but more generally, it can be used in zero-knowledge proofs where the output of the function is not known to the verifier.
-This is specifically what is needed for proving deterministic nonces for Schnorr signatures over a group of order *P* were computed correctly.
-In this case, a single proof that both evaluates Purify for a public message and a secret key, and proves the secret key corresponds to a known public key, can be written as an arithmetic circuit using no more than *8L - 14* multiplication gates.
+* If in addition to evaluation of the PRF also verification of a (publicly known) commitment to the key is needed, a combined circuit with less than *8L* gates is possible.
+It can be shown that Purify remains indistinguishable from random to an attacker who knows this commitment to the key.

+The last property is useful in the context of proving that deterministic nonces in multiparty Schnorr schemes were correctly evaluated.
+In an upcoming paper, we will show that this construction is secure in that context.

+Hash functions are typically expensive inside arithmetic circuits.
+While Purify does rely on a hash function, it only hashes the messages, not the key.
+This means that proofs in which the message is public, the hash function can be evaluated outside of the circuit.
+Because of this the multiplicative complexity can be kept relatively low without giving up provable security.

+Our proofs model the hash functions as random oracles, and assume elliptic curves are used in which the decisional Diffie-Hellman problem is hard.

 ## Parameters